Greylancer1/MSSQL_Test/ReadMe.txt

 Possible ways to improve performance for a single instance/database multi-tenant system:
-	Always-On/Mirroring to offload reads for clients to different servers Federation keep all common data used by all tenants in a central location and only have customer centric data in seperate tenant node
+	Always-On/Mirroring to offload reads for clients to different servers Federation keep all common data used by all tenants in a central location for easier updates and only have customer centric data in seperate tenant node

 This was kind of a variation on using a bridge table:
 Using an "Ownership Matrix Table" to track what data in which tables belongs to which clients
 	With this I could dynamically generate SQL queries to build data sets customized to each client based on what fields in the matrix are filled out.
-	We could break up our ownership matrix table (and each client data table) into one per client and assign a schema to each to help secure that data
+	We could break up our ownership matrix table (and each client data table) into one per client and assign a schema to each to help secure that data.